• Home

 Researchers found that some vendors offer deals and Black Friday discounts.
 In an interview with Help Net Security, Immanuel Chavoya, Threat Detection Expert at SonicWall, warned enterprises about PhaaS-based attacks.
 He also highlighted the risk it posed to the organizations.

-How does Phishing-as-a-Service (PhaaS) work?
+How Does Phishing-as-a-Service (PhaaS) work?

 Cybercriminals earn big money from this PhaaS business model.
 Using this crime-based revenue stream, anyone—novice or elite cybercriminals—can carry out professional attacks.
 PhaaS vendors advertise their services on the dark or surface web.
 Suppose a potential buyer (cybercriminal) is on the surface web.
 In that case, the advertisement will prompt them to redirect to the dark web.
 The service is sold or provided on the dark web.
 The phishing-as-a-service panel will include a complete kit with everything required to launch a successful phishing attack.

 The PhaaS kits may contain email templates with legitimate company emails and names.
 These kits also have luring email links, attachments, and clickable items to trap the victims.
 Some premium phishing-as-a-service kits and services also include lists of potential targets.
-A lot of PhaaS vendors advertise this business model as a product.
-These online products are easy to use.
-Cybercriminals with little or no technical knowledge can run these types of online attack campaigns fairly easily.

 The growing business is proof of the potential and capabilities of PhaaS platforms and products.
 Novice cybercriminals use PhaaS to target enterprise professionals and individuals to steal sensitive credentials.
 Such services also mean that anyone can become a cybercriminal.